raspberrypilearning/comic-character/en/step_7.md

 Your `styles.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.

 #### Add toggle to the header section
+You have learnt how to use `<button>` element to trigger an event

-You will need to give your users a way to switch between both themes by using a toggle switch.
+You will learn to use a toggle switch so your users can between both themes.

 --- task ---